-Our practice areas include: IRS Tax Relief, Audit Strategies and Defenses, Offer in Compromises, Tax Bankruptcies, Enforced Tax Collection (Notices of Levy & Notices of Lien), IRS & NY State Tax Appeals, Tax Court, Innocent & Injured Spouse Relief, Responsible Person Assessment Defense, Trust Fund Recovery Penalty, Foreign Bank Account Reporting and more.
+Our practice areas include: IRS Tax Relief, Audit Strategies and Defenses, Offer in Compromises, Enforced Tax Collection (Notices of Levy & Notices of Lien), IRS & NY State Tax Appeals, Tax Court, Innocent & Injured Spouse Relief, Responsible Person Assessment Defense, Trust Fund Recovery Penalty, Foreign Bank Account Reporting and more.

 About William Winspear, Esq.